 If Mike Miller ’11 doesn’t do his job, 55,000 young people in Liberia may not eat today.

-“There’s a lot of pressure,” he says.
+“There’s a lot of pressure,” he said.

 Miller is the head of finance in Liberia for Mary’s Meals, a worldwide charity that has one goal – to provide hungry children with at least one meal each school day.